Giuseppe Pancaro: Club career

 Born in Cosenza, Calabria, Pancaro started his youth career with Acri.
-He later moved to the Torino F.C.
-Youth squad remaining with the club for two seasons, before being loaned to Serie C2 club Avezzano.
+He later moved to the Torino FC Youth squad remaining with the club for two seasons, before being loaned to Serie C2 club Avezzano.
 Pancaro made his professional debut with Cagliari Calcio, after the club's owner Massimo Cellino acquired him in 1992; although he only made 10 appearances during his first two seasons, he soon established himself as a key member of the starting line-up.
 In the 1993–94 UEFA Cup, Pancaro made his European debut, scoring the match winning goal in the first leg of the semi-final, after coming on as a substitute, as Cagliari beat eventual champions Inter 3–2.

-After Cagliari were relegated in 1997, he transferred to S.S.
-Lazio, where he remained for six seasons, winning the 1999–2000 Serie A title, two Coppa Italia titles (1997–98 and 1999–2000), two Italian Supercups, the 1998–99 UEFA Cup Winners' Cup, and the 1999 UEFA Super Cup, also reaching the final of the UEFA Cup in 1998.
+After Cagliari were relegated in 1997, he transferred to SS Lazio, where he remained for six seasons, winning the 1999–2000 Serie A title, two Coppa Italia titles (1997–98 and 1999–2000), two Italian Supercups, the 1998–99 UEFA Cup Winners' Cup, and the 1999 UEFA Super Cup, also reaching the final of the UEFA Cup in 1998.

-In the summer of 2003, Pancaro transferred to A.C.
-Milan in exchange for Demetrio Albertini, where he played for two seasons.
+In the summer of 2003, Pancaro transferred to AC Milan in exchange for Demetrio Albertini, where he played for two seasons.
 His consistency and work-rate made him an important part of Milan's squad, as he won his second Serie A title, as well as an Italian Supercup, also reaching the final of the 2004–05 UEFA Champions League, notably scoring a goal in an away victory over Brescia in 2003.
 In 2004, he signed a one-year extension for the club.

 In 2005, Pancaro moved to ACF Fiorentina on a free transfer, for two seasons, making 18 appearances, as his former Lazio teammate Giuseppe Favalli was brought in to replace him at Milan.
-He then moved onto Torino F.C. the following season, retiring at the end of the 2006–07 season, at the age of 36.
+He then moved onto Torino FC the following season, retiring at the end of the 2006–07 season, at the age of 36.